Digital subchannel: Europe

 As most digital services in Europe rely on more complex methods of multiplexing, where a large number of digital channels by many different broadcasters can be broadcast on one single frequency, the concept of a subchannel is instead applied to the variety of channels that are produced by a single company.
-This can vary widely depending on the country: for example, ITV currently has four of its digital channels (ITV1, ITV2, ITV3 and ITV4) broadcasting on one multiplexed service, while two others (ITV2 +1 and CITV) are each broadcast on another, separate multiplex.
+This can vary widely depending on the country: for example, ITV currently has six of its digital channels (ITV1, ITV1 +1, ITV2, ITV3, ITV4 and ITV Quiz) broadcasting on one multiplexed service, while three others (ITV2 +1, ITV3 +1 and ITV4 +1) are each broadcast on another, separate multiplex.

 ISDB television

 In Japan and Latin America (except Colombia, Mexico and Panama), ISDB (similar to the DVB format) is used, and was specifically designed with physical RF segments that could be split to use for different subchannels.

+In Japan, subchannel programming is used by NHK’s NHK General TV, NHK Educational TV (terrestrial) and NHK BS (satellite television channel), usually for sports broadcasts.

 In Brazil, a digital subchannel was only allowed to the public and educational stations, until 2024, when commercial TV networks were allowed to have subchannels.